-Each PL-2 is required to present one morning report from 8AM – 9AM during the academic year to count toward their graduation requirement.
-This morning report is meant to help each resident present a patient based case that has been encountered during residency.
+Each PGY2 is required to present one morning report during the academic year to count toward their graduation requirement.
+This morning report is meant to help each resident present a patient-based case that has been encountered during residency.
 Maintenance of patient confidentiality is an absolute requirement, so no identifying information should be presented.

-Each resident’s morning report will be scheduled by the chiefs.
+Each resident’s morning report will be scheduled by the Chief Residents.
 Please reach out to the chiefs at least two weeks before your scheduled morning report to discuss your topic.
-The Chiefs try to prevent repeating morning report topics throughout the year, so it is very important to discuss your topic first before you begin working on your report.

 - Create a case based presentation

-- Engender audience participation to help create the HPI and an extensive differential diagnosis
+- Engage the audience to help create a differential diagnosis

 - Have at least three different teaching points throughout the presentation